Wet vs Dry Magnetic Particle Testing: Which Method Should You Use?

 Dry systems, costing $3,000-$10,000 initially, present a more economical entry point for facilities with limited testing needs.
 We’ve found they require less maintenance and consumable expenses but may incur higher labor costs due to slower inspection rates.

-When calculating total cost of ownership, we must consider facility infrastructure requirements, technician training, waste disposal protocols, and regulatory compliance.
+When calculating the total cost of ownership, we must consider facility infrastructure requirements, technician training, waste disposal protocols, and regulatory compliance.
 The ideal choice ultimately depends on testing volume, defect detection requirements, and available facility resources.
 Both testing methods should adhere to ASTM standards to ensure consistent and reliable results across different testing laboratories.

 Best Practices for Method Selection